sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

 It will redirect to sparkflows login URL Page.

-Fill the username and password and click on signIn
+Fill the Username and Password and Click on SignIn
 ==================

 .. figure:: ../_assets/tutorials/token/token4.PNG